djh1997/proj324/log.md

 looking through the code for the lcd drivers again from (19/11/2017) i think the forked adafruit might be better

 also make new simpler frame prototype ready for laser cutting

+# 14/2/18

+had meeting with phil and he seems happy with progress and direction im taking so all good there

+# 15/02/18

+got lcd working and even got the lcd to output circls based on x,y,radious,opacity